-During this live water itc experiment many ghosts were caught on camera, both by our viewers and by me.
-These are real ghosts caught on tape!
-Water ITC o or Hydromancy (Ancient Greek ὑδρομαντεία, water-divination, from ὕδωρ, water, and μαντεία, devination) is a method of spirit divination/spirit communication by means of water, including the color, ebb and flow, or ripples produced by pebbles dropped in a pool however today is it referred to as Water ITC.
+During this live water itc experiment conducted by Tim Wood, many ghost pictures were caught on camera by our live audience.
+Water ITC or Hydromancy (Ancient Greek ὑδρομαντεία, water-divination, from ὕδωρ, water, and μαντεία, divination) is a method of spirit divination/spirit communication using water, including the color, ebb and flow, or ripples produced by pebbles dropped in a pool.

 The Jesuit M. A. Del Rio (1551–1608) described several methods of water ITC.
 The first method described depicts a ring hanging by a string that is dipped into a vessel of water which was shaken.
 A judgment or prediction is made by the number of times which the ring strikes the sides of the vessel.